frikyng/repo_for_repoChat/Documentation.md

 ## Processing pipeline

-Essentially, the analysis process consist in :
+Essentially, the recommended analysis process consist in :

-- Loading all the relevant arboreal_scan objects that come from the same cell into an arboreal_scan_experiment
+- Building the object : Load all the relevant arboreal_scan objects that come from the same cell into an `arboreal_scan_experiment`.
-- Rescaling traces so you can compare dim and bright regions
+- Normalized data : Rescaling traces so you can compare dim and bright regions more easily.
-- Identify Global/Local events
+- Event detection : Identify Global/Local events using pairwise correlation across the tree, or a threshold on the averaged traces.
-- Flag problematic/low quality/wrongly selected ROIs so they will be ignored
+- Filter data : Flag problematic/low quality/wrongly selected ROIs so they will be ignored in following analyses.
 - Regroup traces into "bins", i.e. regions that will be processed together (e.g. basolateral vs apical, or bins at some set distance from the soma)
 - Process data by bin or by ROI.
 Among these processing options you can
   - Analyse correlation or similarities between regions